orchest/orchest/orchest/jupyter-server/README.md

     is written instead of using their internal functions.
 The latter is more susceptible to erros in the future if their internal framework changes.
 Although for now this does not seem that important.
 I don't thinkt the Jupyter ecosystem will change this much that (ever possibly).
+- [X] Fix the tests!
+They should be cleaner than they are now.
+Also make sure the comments and documentation are on point.
+Add things to the `tests/README.md`.
 - [X] When it comes to the loading the `config.py` in the `main.py` it should use the `from_pyfile` instead.
 Additionally, it could load `from_envvar("SOME_VAR_TO_DISABLE_DEBUG")` which is only set in the Dockerfile.
 This way, when building the Dockerfile, DEBUG is always set to False and